brainvisa/brainvisa-cmake/doc/sphinx/configuration.rst

 General structure and syntax of bv_maker configuration file
 ===========================================================

 The :doc:`bv_maker` configuration file is composed of sections delimited by a line enclosed in square brackets: ``[ ... ]``.
-Each section contains the definition of a directory (either a source directory or a build directory).
+Each section contains the definition of a directory (either a source directory, a build directory, or a packaging directoty), or a "general" section.
 In this file, blank lines are ignored and spaces at the begining or end of lines are also ignored.
 It means that you can indent and separate lines as you wish.
 For instance the three following configurations are equivalent:

 .. code-block:: bash